February Is Heart Month

 Heart Disease Awareness Month, That Is

-Heart Disease Awareness Month is almost over, but the need for awareness is not.
-Please, know your numbers: your HDL, LDL, Trigs (triglicerides), and of course, your total cholesterol levels.
+Heart Disease Awareness Month is in the past for this year (2021), but the need for awareness is not.
+Please, know your numbers: your HDL (high-density lipids), LDL (low-density lipids), Trigs (triglicerides), and of course, your total cholesterol levels.
+For HDL, think "healthy"; for LDL, think "lousy".

 Changeable Risk Factors - These You Can Control